Consortium Smart Doorbells

 Best-practice in privacy settings

-A campaign focusing on correctly setting your smart doorbell's privacy settings can promote responsible usage of smart doorbells.
-Highlighting features available on platforms like Eufy and Ring can encourage users to actively implement these safeguards.
+A campaign focused on properly configuring the privacy settings of smart doorbells could encourage responsible use.
+Highlighting available features on platforms like Eufy and Ring could motivate users to actively implement these protective measures.

 Data Protection Impact Assessment (DPIA)

-Each owner of a smart doorbell is responsible for all the privacy sensitive data collected by such a device.
-Recognizing the diverse landscape of smart doorbell owners, implementing a tailored Data Protection Impact Assessment (DPIA) becomes necessary.
-Considering factors such as brand, model, connectivity, and storage options, each doorbell owner can customize their DPIA to align with their privacy preferences and requirements.
+Every smart doorbell owner is responsible for sensitive personal data collected by their device.
+Due to the variety of smart doorbells available, a customized DPIA is necessary.
+By considering factors such as brand, model, connectivity, and storage options, each owner can tailor their DPIA to their privacy preferences and requirements.

 Shutters and modifications

-Developing and testing low-tech modifications, such as ‘Shutterrings’, to limit the field of vision or adjust the timing of the doorbell lens can enhance user privacy.
-These modular solutions, compatible with various smart doorbell designs, can be distributed through campaigns or made available for purchase, offering users greater control over their surveillance capabilities.
+Developing and testing low-tech modifications, such as ‘Shutterrings’, to limit the field of view or adjust the timing of the doorbell sensor, could improve user privacy.
+These modular solutions, suitable for various smart doorbell designs, could be distributed through campaigns or made available for purchase, giving users greater control over their surveillance capabilities.

-By prototyping potential future adversarial designs or features that challenge conventional norms, and most people will likely strongly disagree with, awareness can be raised.
-For example, simulating doorbell systems allowing third-party (like ‘juice-channels) access to footage or enabling cross-doorbell tracking can highlight the risks associated with unchecked surveillance practices.
+Creating prototypes of potential future designs or features that challenge conventional norms—and that most people would strongly oppose—can raise awareness.
+For instance, simulating systems that grant third-party access to footage (e.g., "juice channels") or enable tracking across multiple doorbells could draw attention to the risks of unchecked surveillance practices.

-Creating a dedicated website to assist individuals in selecting smart doorbells with minimal privacy implications can empower consumers to make informed choices.
-Providing guidance on factors such as audio capabilities, storage options, and privacy features can help users navigate the market landscape.
-For example, Bits of Freedom launched a campaign to sell 'dumb doorbells' to raise attention about privacy concerns.
-These are regular doorbells without all the features a smart doorbell has.
+A dedicated website to help individuals select smart doorbells with minimal privacy implications could empower consumers to make informed choices.
+Offering guidance on features such as audio capabilities, storage options, and privacy settings can assist users in navigating the market landscape.
+For example, Bits of Freedom has launched a campaign to promote 'dumb doorbells' to highlight privacy issues.
+These are basic doorbells without the advanced features of smart doorbells.

 Smart doorbells connect Dutch street images with tech giants like Amazon and Google.
 Ring is known for its privacy risks, such as storing deleted footage and collaborating with the government.
 The government should inform the public about these risks and consider local regulations to protect citizens from intrusions by smart doorbells.”